Digital Security Explained

 Availability explained

 Availability means systems and data are accessible and usable when needed.
-A system can be perfectly confidential and accurate but still fail its purpose if it is down during critical moments.
+A system can be confidential and accurate but still fail if it is down at the wrong moment.

 Plain-language test: Can authorized users access what they need at the time they need it?